microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/team-sendactivitynotification.md

 ### Example 7: Notify about pending finance approval requests in channel message reply location

 Similar to the previous example, this example uses `entityUrl` for the `topic`.
 However, this example links to a [channel message reply](../api/chatmessage-get.md#example-3-get-reply-to-a-message-in-a-channel).
 The channel message reply shows the status of the user's hotel reservation.
-Selecting the notification will take the user to the reply message in the channel, where they can check their reservation status.
+Selecting the notification takes the user to the reply message in the channel, where they can check their reservation status.

 #### Request